-Here are some of my favourite stories that I think you’ll enjoy that are also currently free to read online.
+Here are some of my favourite stories that I think you’ll enjoy, free to read online.

 We are one and we are many.
 We are shrubby willow and cotton-grass; we are moss and heather.
 All we need is this peaceful state of being.
 Enjoy the sun, listen to the birds, drink the mist.
 But there’s a new voice among us, and she won’t let us rest.

 “Beautifully sad and remarkably sincere.”